(The current group members are arranged in alphabetical order by last name:)

 Jingda is from Ningbo, China and he is quite specific with food.
 He enjoys most kinds of small ball sports like table tennis, badminton, tennis, snooker, etc. He will also go swimming or hiking at spare time, and play bamboo flute in somewhere free of people.

-Below is a list of our former graduate students, their graduation year, dissertation/thesis title, and current affiliation.
+Below is a list of our former graduate students, their graduation year, dissertation/thesis title, and where they are after graduation.

 Matthew Strathman (PhD 2014): "Dynamic focus-tracking MEMS scanning micromirror for an endoscopic, optical coherence tomography based imaging system."
 Maxim Integrated